NickReisenauer/Docusaurus/website/docs/udemy/tnmjsb-cs.md

 JavaScript is single threaded.
 But what does that mean?
 At any given point in time, that single JS thread is running at most one line of JS code.

-A simple demonstration of JS single threaded behavior involves a simple alert.
+A simple demonstration of JS single threaded behavior involves an alert.

 ```js
 console.log("I happened first");